 Indian Law

 In 1980, Bill Rastetter began representing the Grand Traverse Band in the landmark United States, et al. v.
-Michigan, et al. litigation involving rights reserved under the 1836 Treaty by the signatory Indian Tribes; and in the past three decades he has successfully represented the Grand Traverse Band in disputes involving federal, state and local governments (see cases listed with his profile).
-Now that the Grand Traverse Band has staff attorneys handling much of that Tribe's legal matters, Bill is available to represent other Indian Tribes in situations that don't conflict with the interests of the Grand Traverse Band.
+Michigan, et al. litigation involving rights reserved under the 1836 Treaty by the signatory Indian Tribes; and in the past four decades he has successfully represented the Grand Traverse Band in disputes involving federal, state and local governments (see cases listed with his profile).
+Now that the Grand Traverse Band has staff attorneys handling much of that Tribe's legal matters, Bill and others of the Olson & Howard team are available to represent other Indian Tribes in situations that don't conflict with the interests of the Grand Traverse Band.

 Mailing Address